Gadu-Gadu

 Gadu-Gadu (Polish for "chit-chat"; commonly known as GG or gg) is a Polish instant messaging client using a proprietary protocol.
-Gadu-Gadu was the most popular IM service in Poland, with over 15 million registered accounts and approximately 6.5 million users online daily.
-Gadu-Gadu's casual gaming portal had some 500,000 active users at the end of March 2009.
-Users send up to 300 million messages per day.
+At its peak, Gadu-Gadu was the most popular IM service in Poland, with over 15 million registered accounts and up to 300 million messages sent per day.
+In 2010, the service reported over 10 million monthly active users.

 Gadu-Gadu is financed by the display of advertisements.
-The developer is based in Warsaw, Poland and the company is wholly owned by a Polish company England.pl.
+The developer is based in Koszalin, Poland and the company is wholly owned by another Polish company, Fintecom.

 Features

 Gadu-Gadu uses its own proprietary protocol.
 As with ICQ, users are identified by unique serial numbers.
 Protocol's features include status messages, file sharing, and VoIP.
 Users may format and embed images in messages.
-Since client version 6.0, an experimental secure connection mode can be used.
+Starting from client version 6.0, an experimental feature utilizing a secure SSL connection was introduced, although it remained inactive until the beta release of version 10.0.

-The official client provides over 150 emoticons, allows grouping contacts, sending SMS and integrates with other services ran by the same company: a virtual Internet dial-up, a social networking site MojaGeneracja.pl (defunct since 5 November 2012) and an internet radio Open.fm.
+The official client provides over 150 emoticons, allows grouping contacts, sending SMS, and integrates with other services run by the same company, such as the internet radio Open.fm and the social networking site MojaGeneracja.pl (defunct since 5 November 2012).

+On February 9, 2009, a significant new major version of the application, named Nowe Gadu-Gadu (which translates to "New Gadu-Gadu" in Polish), was released.
+The graphical user interface underwent a complete overhaul, being rebuilt from scratch using the Qt framework.
+This update brought along a range of notable enhancements, including the introduction of voice calling capabilities, a spell checker, an anti-spam filter, the ability to display YouTube videos directly within the chat window as embeds, customizable skins, the addition of tabs, and several other additions aimed at improving the user experience and security.

 Gadu-Gadu allows its users to add personal information to a publicly searchable directory.
 Language options include English and Polish.
 There is also a browser version available.